 - Changes in Behavior – Neglect and abuse can cause people to shift dramatically from one type of “normal” behavior to other types of uncharacteristic behaviors.
 However, there are types of diseases that will also do the same thing, such as Alzheimer’s.
 Additionally, if your loved one is getting sicker with an illness, this can cause shifts in behaviors, as well.
 As such, you have to take the total well-being and the type of person your loved one is into account when assessing their behavioral changes.

 Ultimately, trust your instinct if you believe that your loved one is being neglected or abused.
 If you have a loved one who has been neglected or abused at a nursing home facility, you should talk to a Philadelphia nursing home abuse lawyer.
-Contact The Law Offices of Michael T. Van Der Veen for a free consultation about your case.
+Contact van der Veen, O’Neill, Hartshorn, and Levin for a free consultation about your case.